hphelion/documentation/cli.windows.release-notes.md

 ---
 layout: default
-title: "Release Notes for the HP Cloud Services Windows PowerShell CLI"
+title: "Release Notes for the HP Cloud Environment CLI Software for Windows PowerShell"
 permalink: /cli/windows/release-notes/
 product: win-cli

 ---
-# Release Notes for the HP Cloud Services Windows PowerShell CLI
+# Release Notes for the HP Cloud Environment CLI Software for Windows PowerShell

-These are the release notes for the HP Cloud services Windows PowerShell CLI.
-The current release number for the [Windows PowerShell CLI software](/cli/windows) is version 1.3.2.2, released on 12/3/2012.
+These are the release notes for the HP Cloud environment CLI software for Windows PowerShell.
+The current release number for the [HP Cloud environment CLI software for Windows PowerShell](/cli/windows) is version 1.3.2.2, released on 12/3/2012.
 These release notes contain the following information:

 <!--* [Release 1.3.2.7 Features](#v1327)-->